monijaman/Theoretical/solid/readme.md

 ### SOLID Principles - D: Dependency Inversion Principle

-The **Dependency Inversion Principle (DIP)** is the fifth principle in SOLID, focusing on reducing the coupling between high-level modules and low-level modules by relying on abstractions.

----

-## What is DIP?

 The **Dependency Inversion Principle** states:

 **"High-level modules should not depend on low-level modules.
 Both should depend on abstractions.
 Abstractions should not depend on details.
 Details should depend on abstractions."**